dreadflopp/dreads_modlist_patches/README.md

 # Introduction: Welcome to Dread's Skyrim Build

 This guide is a STEP build based on the [STEP: Core build](https://www.nexusmods.com/skyrimspecialedition/mods/31054).
-The STEP team has built a base with mods that enhances and fixes skyrim without breaking the vanilla look and feel.
-This guides futher enhaces Skyrim and adds to it and alters elements of it in several ways.
+The STEP team has built a base with mods that enhances and fixes Skyrim without breaking the vanilla look and feel.
+This guides further enhances Skyrim, adds to it and alters elements of it in several ways.

 **The mods featured in this build are chosen to be immersive and realistic.
 Realistic in a fantasy setting means believable.
 The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning.**